samilkorkmaz/Get-YouTube-Links/README.md

 # GetYoutTubeLinks
 Get links to all your uploaded videos on YouTube.
 It works like this:
-* First, open and save all video pages by using the Macro Scheduler script
+* First, open and save all video pages by using the Macro Scheduler 14 script (getYouTubeLinks.scp)
-* Run the java program to extract individual video links and save them to a text file.
+* Run the java program (GetYouTubeLinks.java) to extract individual video links and save them to a text file.

 Raw notes: